Casey Reading Center

 Providing comprehensive, high quality and insightful image reading services

-The Casey Reading Center (CRC) is a comprehensive ophthalmic reading center with a customizable experience, offering a secured image transmission platform and sophisticated functional and imaging analysis to ensure the highest quality and insight derived from clinical trials.
+The Casey Reading Center (CRC) is a comprehensive ophthalmic reading center providing custom support to clinical sites with data acquisition, endpoint development, custom analysis for Sponsors, and insightful image reading services.
+It offers a secured image transmission platform and sophisticated functional and imaging analysis to ensure the highest quality and insight from clinical trials.

 What we do